Amedeo Obici: Legacy

 Although Planters and the peanut industry are not the major defining activity of Suffolk as they once were, the Mr. Peanut character has become quite famous.
 A statue of the mascot is prominently displayed in downtown Suffolk.
 Another was a gift to Suffolk's sister city, Oderzo.

-The Planters Nut and Chocolate Company, now known simply as Planters, is owned by Kraft Foods.
-It is the Suffolk area's 11th largest employer.
+The Planters Nut and Chocolate Company, now known simply as Planters, is owned by Hormel since June 2021.
+It is the Suffolk area's eleventh largest employer.